 We really were in prime position here on the lake front opposite the Jet D’eau fountain and a stones throw from the Bains des Pâquis swimming area.

 Fun fact: Michael Jackson stayed here at Hotel D’Angleterre for weeks at a time when he came to Geneva.

-From the moment you arrive to Hotel D’Angleterre the outstanding service and communication from the staff is second to none.
-The attention to detail in explaining our stay, mapping our points on interest to see whilst we were here, showing us to our rooms and reserving a table for our dinner was amazing.
+From the moment you arrive at Hotel D’Angleterre the outstanding service and communication from the staff is second to none.
+The attention to detail in explaining our stay, mapping our points of interest to see whilst we were here, showing us to our rooms and reserving a table for our dinner was amazing.

 We were made to feel like princesses from the moment we walked in until the moment we left.
 Nothing was too much trouble and every member of staff went out of their way to make it a memorable experience.

 Upon arrival we were delivered these Swiss chocolate squares of heaven with a peach, and apple and a bottle of water each and at dinner we had our wines paired to our courses.
 During turn down the housekeeping put a homemade luxurious cookie on our pillows and lit candles in the bathroom to set the mood.

 The toiletries smelt divine, the water poured out of the shower like melting butter on your favourite slice of homemade bread and we melted into our beds until our body energy was fully restored.

 It was just the break I needed after my first via ferrata!

 I cannot compliment the hotel enough and loved how the 263 year old building had been renovated but kept the character of the original design.
 Each room was designed differently in the hotel making each return experience completely different.